explodecomputer/epistasis-ftest/docs/manuscript.md

 ## Abstract

+The extent to which genetic interaction (epistasis) contributes to the genetic architecture of human complex traits is expected to be low but remains unknown.
+The primary approach to evaluating this question is to perform large scale searches of pairwise interactions, using an F-test that evaluates if the interaction terms explain more than the marginal terms alone.
+Using results of 501 genetic interactions previously reported to influence gene expression, along side theory and simulations, this paper seeks to explain why the standard approach is unreliable.
+We show that it can lead to high false discovery rates, that those false discoveries can have high replication rates, and that without sequence level data the problems are difficult to guard against.

 ## Introduction

 An important component of understanding the genetic architecture of complex traits is the extent to which the effect of a particular locus depends on the genotype at another locus, also known as genetic interaction or epistasis.
 Knowledge of epistatic influences on complex traits may inform biological understanding of their aetiology, contribute towards improved prediction accuracy, and have implications on natural selection.
-Along with other non-additive genetic components, the contribution of epistatic variance to complex traits is likely to be small, though broad sense heritability estimates which would capture them are seldom reported or decomposed into constituent parts for non-clonal organisms.
+Along with other non-additive genetic components, the contribution of epistatic variance to complex traits is likely to be small, but beyond analyses of clonal organisms, heritability is seldom estimated in the broad sense where the non-additive components could be captured and decomposed.
 Instead, researchers have sought to detect interacting genetic loci through association analyses to report instances of epistatic influences on complex traits.

 In a recent review of the literature, it was concluded that of all the many empirical papers that search for epistasis influencing human complex traits it was unlikely that any reported statistical genetic interactions represented robust examples of biological epistasis.
-The Hemani et al 2014 (H2014) paper, which reported replication of genetic interactions in independent datasets, was listed amongst those examples.
+The Hemani et al 2014 (H2014) paper, which reported discovery of genetic interactions influencing gene expression levels, and replication in independent datasets, was listed amongst those examples.
 In this paper we aim to provide a detailed examination of the statistical test used as it is employed widely, but has potential issues which have not yet been described.

 ## The basic statistical test for 2-locus genetic interactions

 Should epistatic interactions influence complex traits, their detection is known to be difficult for two reasons.
-First, the statistical power for an interaction term to reach significance, in comparison to a marginal additive effect of similar magnitude, is low.
+First, the statistical power for an interaction term to reach significance is low in comparison to a marginal additive effect of similar magnitude.
 This is because the statistical test typically has a larger number of degrees of freedom, and if the causal variants are not available in the data then loss of signal with decaying LD between the causal variant and the observed variant is squared or quadratic, in comparison to a linear loss for additive effects.
 Second, the parameter space for two-locus epistasis is O(m^2), hence a much more strict multiple testing correction is required than GWAS under the additive model, if the computational capability exists to test the entire set of pairwise interactions.
 If not, then the incomplete coverage likely translates into loss of power.

-While many methods exist that attempt to circumvent these problems, one analytical strategy has been to bypass statistical power issues by selecting traits to analyse that are likely to have some large effects due to being potentially more immediately perturbed by genetic variation than downstream complex traits.
-For example, recent studies have focused efforts on analysing gene expression levels for epistatic interactions.
+While many methods exist that attempt to circumvent these problems, one analytical strategy has been to bypass statistical power issues by selecting traits to analyse that are likely to have some large effects.
+In such traits, genetic perturbation could have a more proximal effect in comparison to complex diseases.
+Recent studies have focused efforts on analysing gene expression levels for epistatic interactions partly for this reason.
 In H2014 a brute force search strategy was performed, applying a 4 d.f. linear model for each pairwise combination of 528,509 genotyped autosomal single nucleotide polymorphisms (SNPs) against each of 7,339 gene expression levels.
 The statistical test attemped to capture any joint effect of two independent variants that was not explained by the marginal additive or dominance effects of either of the variants.

 $$
 H_{0}: \sum^{3}_{i=1} \sum^{3}_{j=1} (\bar{x_{ij}} - \bar{x_{i}} - \bar{x_{j}} + \mu)^2 = 0